adriennebrady/TrackIt/Sprint4.md

 ### &ndash; Inventory Post Request

 * ####  &emsp; Description
+This API handles requests to create a new container or item in an inventory system.
+The API takes in an HTTP POST request with a JSON request body that contains information about the new container or item to be created, along with an authorization token for the user making the request.
+The API verifies the authorization token, checks whether the new item is a container or item, and then creates the new container or item in the database.

 * ####  &emsp; Request
+The request should be an HTTP POST request to the endpoint where this API is hosted.
+The request should contain a JSON request body with the following fields:

+  1. Authorization (string): The authorization token for the user making the request.
+  2. Kind (string): Whether the new item to be created is a container or item.
+  3. ID (int): The ID of the new container or item.
+  4. Cont (int): The ID of the parent container of the new container or item.
+Only applicable if the new item is a container.
+  5. Name (string): The name of the new container or item.
+  6. Type (string): The type of the new item.
+  7. Count (int): The count of the new item.
+Only applicable if the new item is an item.

 * ####  &emsp; Errors
+The API may return the following errors:

+  1. http.StatusBadRequest: If the request body is invalid.
+  2. http.StatusUnauthorized: If the authorization token is invalid.
+  3. http.StatusInternalServerError: If the API fails to create the new container or item in the database.

 * ####  &emsp; Response
+The API returns an HTTP response with a status code of 204 (No Content) if the new container or item was created successfully.

 * ####  &emsp; Functionality
+The API first parses the JSON request body into a struct called InvRequest.
+It then checks whether the authorization token provided in the request is valid by calling the IsValidToken function and passing in the token and the database connection.
+If the token is not valid, the API returns an HTTP response with a status code of 401 (Unauthorized).

+If the token is valid, the API checks whether the new item to be created is a container or item by checking the Kind field in the request body.
+If the Kind field is "container", the API creates a new Container struct with the information provided in the request body, and then creates a new record in the "containers" table in the database using the GORM Create method.
+If the Kind field is "item", the API creates a new Item struct with the information provided in the request body, and then creates a new record in the "items" table in the database using the GORM Create method.

+If the API fails to create the new container or item in the database, it returns an HTTP response with a status code of 500 (Internal Server Error).

+If the new container or item was created successfully, the API returns an HTTP response with a status code of 204 (No Content).

 ---------------------